panmar/playgl/README.md

 <p align="center"><img src="example.jpg" alt="example" width="600"/></p>

-__Playgl__ is a C++ header-only library created for OpenGL prototyping (version 4.6-core).
+__Playgl__ is a C++ header-only library for OpenGL prototyping (version 4.6-core).
-It is designed for quick testing of rendering techniques with main focus on the ease of use.
-It tries to abstract nitty-gritty details of gpu to allow user to focus on shaders workflow, while keeping abstraction lightweight.
+It was created as an easy-to-use playground for rendering techniques.
+It tries to abstract nitty-gritty details of gpu to allow user to focus on shaders workflow.
+It tries to keep OpenGL lightweight to allow easy tinkering if one needs it.
 Currently it supports only Windows MSVC compiler (C++17).
-The library is still in early stage of development and it is bound to change rapidly.
+The library is still in early stage of development and it is bound to change.

 ## Features
-* Basic orbit camera support
+* Orbit camera support
-* Editable parameters with automatic GUI and shader binding
+* Editable parameters with automatic GUI and shader propagation
-* Built-in basic primitives support
+* Built-in primitives support
 * Debug renderer
 * Basic support for static models (gltf 2.0)
 * Basic support for textures (stb_image)